11 More Machine Learning

 • Linear activation function

-An autoencoder in this case would be equivalent to PCA.
-In this approach, PCA perfectly reconstructs the original data when considering all components, and so the error would be zero.
-But that doesn’t give us any dimension reduction, so we often only retain a small number of components that capture the data variance by some arbitrary amount.
+An autoencoder in this case would be equivalent to principal components analysis.
+In the approach described, PCA perfectly reconstructs the original data when considering all components, and so the error would be zero.
+But that doesn’t give us any dimension reduction, as we have as many nodes in the compression layer as we did inputs.
+So with PCA, we often only focus on a small number of components that capture the data variance by some arbitrary amount.
+The discarded nodes are actually still estimated though.

-Neural networks however are not bound to linear activation functions, the size of the inputs or even a single layer, and so they provide a much more flexible approach that can compress the data at a certain layer, but still have very good reconstruction error.
-Typical autoencoders, would have multiple layers with notably more nodes than inputs.
-It’s not as easily interpretable as typical factor analytic techniques, and we still have to sort out the architecture.
+Neural networks are not bound to linear activation functions, the size of the inputs, or even a single layer.
+As such, they provide a much more flexible approach that can compress the data at a certain layer, but still have very good reconstruction error.
+Typical autoencoders would have multiple layers with notably more nodes than inputs, at least for some layers.
+They may ultimately compress to a bottleneck layer comprised of a fewer set of nodes, before expanding out again.
+An autoencoder is not as easily interpretable as typical factor analytic techniques, and we still have to sort out the architecture.
 However, it’s a good example of how the same underlying approach can be used for different purposes.

-Autoencoders are special cases of encoder-decoder models, which are used in many applications, including machine translation, image captioning, and more.
-Autoencoders have the same inputs and outputs, but in other scenarios, a similar type of architecture might be used to classify or generate text, as with large language models.
+Encoder-decoder models, which are the basis for LLMs, can be seen as a type of autoencoder, and are used in many applications, including machine translation, image captioning, and more.
+Autoencoders suggest the same inputs and outputs, but a similar type of architecture, or even part of it, as in ‘decoder-only’ approaches of many of the current popular LLMs, might be used to classify or generate text, as with large language models.

-Another thing to be aware of is some dimension reduction techniques can be thought of latent linear models.
+Some dimension reduction techniques can be thought of as latent linear models.
 The following depicts factor analysis as a latent linear model.
 The ‘targets’ are the observed features, and we predict each one by some linear combination of latent variables.

 \[ \begin{aligned} x_1 &= \beta_{11} h_1 + \beta_{12} h_2 + \beta_{13} h_3 + \beta_{14} h_4 + \epsilon_1 \\ x_2 &= \beta_{21} h_1 + \beta_{22} h_2 + \beta_{23} h_3 + \beta_{24} h_4 + \epsilon_2 \\ x_3 &= \beta_{31} h_1 + \beta_{32} h_2 + \beta_{33} h_3 + \beta_{34} h_4 + \epsilon_3 \\ \end{aligned} \]